StuMcardle/stumcardle/README.md

 - **Quick Study** - Able to take on new technologies and learn new practices rapidly and efficiently.
 I actively sought out challenges during the Makers Academy course, including producing our two week final project in React and Next.js with no prior experience.
 - **Adaptable** - New environments, new languages, new teams, new challenges.
 None of these are a problem, only opportunities.
 I have worked in many sectors, in many countires and with a wide range of teams.
 There is always a way to connect.
-- **Creative** - As a self-taught graphic designer and web designer, I have learned to be creative with my problem-solving and try to look sideways when something seems intractable.
+- **Creative** - As a self-taught graphic designer and wordpress web designer, I have learned to be creative with my problem-solving and try to look sideways when something seems intractable.
 - **Inquisitive** - I love learning and Makers Academy has only made me more committed to exploring development and code craftsmanship.
 - **Attention to detail** - With my own projects, from design to UX, I have developed an extremely keen eye for the fine details.
 This comes through in my coding, from seeing how the whole code fits together to finding that one tiny bug.
 - **Enthusiastic** - I am highly motivated, and unafraid of challenge.
 I do not shy away from difficult or time-consuming tasks.